CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 ## Command line
 1. First you need to install postgresql command line tool.
 Note that if you are using Linux your Distro are usally shiped with an ancient version of postgresql so make sure that you install the most recent major version.
 For all operating system you can find instruction for installation here: https://www.postgresql.org/download/

 2. Once you have installed the postgresql-client you should be able to log into the database.
-You can find the `public` IP from the `Overview` tab.
-The command that you nomally want to use from an Linux CLI is `psql --user ${USERNAME} --host ${PUBLIC_IP} ${DATABASE_NAME}`.
-The syntaxt normally used in configuration files are `psql postgresql://${USERNAME}:${PASSWORD}@{PUBLIC_IP}:5432/${DATABASE_NAME}` , note that if you use this syntax to login to the databse it will not return column names when you do quereies.
-The most common issues are the following:
+You can find the `public` IP from the `Overview` tab or `openstack database instance list` .
+The command that you nomally want to use from an Linux CLI is to connect to your database is: `psql --user ${USERNAME} --host ${PUBLIC_IP} ${DATABASE_NAME}`.
+The syntaxt normally used in configuration files are `psql postgresql://${USERNAME}:${PASSWORD}@{PUBLIC_IP}:5432/${DATABASE_NAME}` , note that if you use this syntax to login to the database it will not return column names when you do quereies.

+The most common issues when accessing the database from the CLI are the following:

 * If the connection seems to be hanging and you dont get an posgresql prompt it means that either your IP and port is wrong or that you did not create an firewall opening from your host.
 * TODO `INSERT EXAMPLE HERE` if you get this error message it means that your postgresql client is not new enough please redo step 1.

 3. Now you should be able to use the database.